Growing the wealth

 Fundamentals of Project Management in Indigenous Organizations (Online)

-Explore the fundamentals of project management by guiding students through the project management tools and skills necessary to successfully manage Indigenous-led or owned projects.
+Explore the fundamentals of project management by guiding students through the project management tools and skills necessary to manage Indigenous-led or owned projects successfully.
 Balance practice and theory to gain a solid understanding of current project management methodologies and techniques.

 Data and Decision Making for Indigenous Businesses (Online)

 Examine the need and importance of relevant, high-quality, accessible data to support the Indigenous business community and become inspired on how to collect and share data that protects and enhances our community wisdom and knowledge through examination of three key areas: data analytics; tools and resources for gathering and interpreting data; and Indigenous data sovereignty.
-Explore how data has been used to date within a colonial framework and learn how to reframe data knowledge from Indigenous centered worldviews.
+Explore how data has been used to date within a colonial framework and learn how to reframe data knowledge from Indigenous-centered worldviews.

 Entrepreneurship and Innovation in Indigenous Communities (Online)

 Explore, critique, and celebrate innovation and entrepreneurship as an important aspect of Indigenous community design.
 Mix theory with practice and reality, and apply the principles, concepts, and frameworks of innovation and entrepreneurship to situations that are important to you.
-By the end of the course you will know how to ideate and explore human-centred design in your thinking and planning for new business opportunities.
+By the end of the course, you will know how to ideate and explore human-centred design in your thinking and planning for new business opportunities.

-Indigenous Policy & Governance (In person)
+Indigenous Policy & Governance (In-person)

-The application of Indigenous law can develop community capacity, foster leadership, develop businesses, and influence policy.
+Applying Indigenous law can develop community capacity, foster leadership, develop businesses, and influence policy.
 Recapturing, revitalizing, and newly developing Indigenous law can help communities improve well-being and economic success.
 Examine Indigenous legal values and consider their application in governance contexts to promote the resurgence of Indigenous social, political, cultural, and economic success.

 Negotiations for Indigenous Leaders (Online)